‘Hidden Figures’ author Margot Lee Shetterly receives Distinguished Citizen Medal from Hampton City Council

 In addition to bringing this remarkable story to the masses, the Phoebus High School graduate and University of Virginia alumna also founded The Human Computer Project, which aims to recover the names and accomplishments of all the women who worked in the STEM fields at NACA and NASA from the 1930s until the 1980s.

-The Distinguished Citizen Medal was established in 1964 and is Hampton’s version of a key to the city and is awarded to people who “have been recognized with a state, national or international award that brings honor to the City of Hampton.”
+The Distinguished Citizen Medal, established in 1964, is Hampton’s version of a key to the city and is awarded to people who “have been recognized with a state, national or international award that brings honor to the City of Hampton.”
 Shetterly is one of less than three dozen recipients.